CMSgov/bcda-static-site/production/technical_userguide.md

 ```

 **cURL Commands for Subsequent Steps**
-The subsequent steps to check the status of your export job and retrieve your NDJSON files are described in the previous sections.
+Subsequent steps to check the status of your export job and retrieve your NDJSON files are described in the previous sections.
 For ease of use, we have listed them below.
 The job ID (48) and file name for the NDJSON file (4e2cd98c-4746-4138-872b-24778c000b02.ndjson) will be different for your job.

 **Check status of a job:**
 ```